didix21/Marlin4AZOR/README.md

 # Marlin4AZOR 3D Printer Firmware
 <img align="right" src="Documentation/LOGO/marlin_logo.png" />
 _______
-This Repository contains the Marlin firmware modified to be used with [AZOR 1.0](https://github.com/didix21/AZOR) boards.
-The main characteristics of this Marlin is that is ready to use with 32-bits MCU like **ATSAM3X8E**.
+This Repository contains a Marlin **BETA** firmware modified to be mainly used with [AZOR 1.0](https://github.com/didix21/AZOR) boards.
+The main characteristic of this Marlin is that is ready to use with 32-bits MCU like **ATSAM3X8E**.
 The MCU which is used with [Arduino DUE](https://www.arduino.cc/en/Main/ArduinoBoardDue).

 ## About it